Those Who Survived The Boss From Hell

 That is, until she fell into Hell.

-When she left the office, she kept the work on her mind, and in the morning arrive with all sorts of motivation.
+When she left the office, she kept the work on her mind, and in the morning arrived with motivation.

-After the first three times of being shouted at, insulted, demeaned, and her confidence eroded, she came home totally depressed, and had the Epiphany.
+After the first time being shouted at, insulted, demeaned, her confidence eroded, she came home totally depressed, and had the Epiphany.

 Firstly, this was NOT her work.
 This was HIS work.